ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 * ``area_statistics``: Calculates the average value over a region.
 * ``extract_named_regions``: Extract a specific region from in the region cooordinate.
 * ``extract_shape``: Extract a region defined by a shapefile.

 ``extract_region``
 ------------------

-This function clips the data to a rectangular region.
-The boundaries of the region are provided as latitude and longitude coordinates in the
+This function masks data outside a rectagular region requested.
+The boundairies of the region are provided as latitude and longitude coordinates in the
 arguments: